-As we move to an energy system based on clean, renewable energy, the policy and regulatory settings of the past must be updated.
-That’s why at Community Power Agency, we advocate for policies that make community energy and clean energy access easier.
+That’s why at Community Power Agency, we advocate for policies that make community energy and clean energy access easier and more equitable.

 With the support of our collaborators, we have made a significant impact on the growth of community energy.
-When Community Power Agency was formed in 2011 there were a handful of community energy initiatives and today more than 105 groups and 150 projects are operating.
+When Community Power Agency was formed in 2011 there were a handful of community energy initiatives.
+Today, more than 110 groups and 150 projects are operating.

-Our experience working at the nexus of practical clean energy projects and advocacy, means we are also regularly invited to advise NGOs and governments on policies to support the broader energy transition.
+Our unique experience working at the nexus of practical clean energy projects, research and advocacy means we are regularly invited to advise governments, businesses and organisations on policies to support the broader energy transition.

 Current advocacy projects